NiklasRosenstein/slap/docs/content/commands/test.md

 ## Test selection

 * If no `test` positional argument is specified, all tests in the project or projects of the repository will be run. (`$ slap test`)
-* To run the tests of only one project while in a monorepository folder, pass the project name as the `test` argument. (`$ slap test databind.core`)
+* To run the tests of only one project while in a mono-repository folder, pass the project name as the `test` argument. (`$ slap test databind.core`)
 * To run tests of the same name across all projects, pass the test name prefixed with a colon as the `test` argument. (`$ slap test :mypy`)
 * To run only one particular test from a given project, pass the project name and test name separated by a colon as the `test` argument. (`$ slap test databind.core:mypy`)